Skip to navigation Skip to content

 • Section 3 - Status of claim for Slovakian Pension: provides details of submitted Slovakian claims, including arrears

-• Section 4 - Request for information: details information requested by Slovak Republic
+• Section 4 - Request for information: details information requested by the Slovak Republic

 • Section 5 - Information provided: provides information on changes in circumstances